-Similar Species: Timber Rattlesnakes usually have a rusty brown stripe running down the back, and have a black tail.
-Prairie Rattlesnakes are similar in appearance but are not found within the range of Massasauga Rattlesnakes in Iowa.
+Similar Species: Western Massasauga Rattlesnakes are similar in appearance, but are only found in Western Iowa.
+Timber Rattlesnakes usually have a rusty brown stripe running down the back, and have a black tail.
+Prairie Rattlesnakes are similar in appearance but are not found within the range of Eastern Massasauga Rattlesnakes in Iowa.
 Many non-venomous species of snakes in Iowa will wag their tail against grass and other ground debris to produce a rattle-like sound, but rattlesnakes will hold their tails off the ground while rattling them.
 All non-venomous snakes in Iowa have round pupils.